Hell High 1986 Review

 Unleashed a tad too late to make an impression on the slasher cycle, Hell High is an entry that deserves a second look due to its effort to branch away from the standard template.
 It is not one that is particularly obscure and has always been fairly easy to locate on VHS and then DVD.
 Surprisingly enough, most genre fans have never paid it much attention, which is an unusual feat for a film so widely available.

 Producers David Steinman and Douglas Grossman had set out to make a feature from as early as 1982.
 Whilst searching for opportunities, Grossman touted himself as a writer around Hollywood and interviewed with a few studios to little avail.
 He eventually landed the job of adding the finishing touches to a Jim Kouf script titled, Up the Creek.
 The film was a moderate success and Grossman put the profits towards developing his own project the following summer.
 What Do You Want To Do Tonight? was finished in 1986, but the distribution deal that they secured initially fell by the wayside over a disagreement on the fee.Tragedy struck when lead actor, Christopher Stryker, fell ill and died shortly after of an AIDS related complication.
-In the aftermath, the movie was picked up relatively cheaply, given a minuscule cinema run and then re-titled as Hell High and shipped out quietly on VHS where it barely made a ripple.
+In the aftermath, the movie was picked up relatively cheaply, given a minuscule cinema run, re-titled as Hell High and shipped out quietly on VHS where it barely made a ripple.